BryJamin/WickedWizard/README.md

 - Potential bug with room transition animation on wide rooms.
 Sliver of old room may be visible (Fixed for now but I dislike the implimentation due to the size of the class)
 - Make a grapple a tap not a touchdown
 - Parent Component on death should also kill the child component
+- You can trigger shooting and moving the have the same pointer due to platforms.
+You double tap to go below and then hold to move it counts as the same pointer and you shoot and move